false

 The Aboriginal and Torres Strait Islander Led Initiatives in Social Work and Education Conference brings together practitioners, educators, students, and community leaders to promote practice through the guidance of Aboriginal and Torres Strait Islander knowledges, sovereignty, and lived experiences.
 This gathering is more than a conference; it is a platform for truth-telling and shared learning that centres Aboriginal and Torres Strait Islander voices in shaping the future of both social work and education in Australia and aims to foster collaborative and culturally responsive approaches across these professions.

 With keynote addresses from respected Aboriginal and Torres Strait Islander Elders, academics, and community allies, the program highlights innovative, culturally grounded approaches to teaching, learning, practice, policy, and research.
-Workshops and panel sessions will explore collaborative models that challenge deficit-based frameworks and instead focus on how to strengthen and elevate these professional fields using community-led approaches that honour Aboriginal and Torres Strait Islander ways of knowing and being.
+Workshops and panel sessions will explore strength-based models that challenge deficit discourse and dense frameworks; and instead, focus on strong cultural leadership and partnerships that elevate these professional fields using Community-led approaches that honour Aboriginal and Torres Strait Islander ways of knowing, being and doing.

 Participants will be invited to reflect critically on the legacy of social work and education in Aboriginal and Torres Strait Islander communities, while also engaging with practices of accountability, respect, and partnership.
 By foregrounding Aboriginal and Torres Strait Islander leadership, the conference seeks to transform not only how social work and education engage with Aboriginal and Torres Strait Islander peoples, but also how these professions themselves are defined and practised more broadly.

-The conference will call for Papers, Panels, Performances and Posters.
-Themes, sub-themes and submission guidelines will be available for download shortly.
+The conference calls for Papers, Panels, Workshops, Yarning Circles and Posters.
+Streams, sub-streams and submission guidelines are available at: Submission Guidelines (pdf.
+180KB)

 Registration